LikoKiko/LikoKiko/README.md

   <img src="https://komarev.com/ghpvc/?username=LikoKiko&label=Profile%20views&color=0e75b6&style=flat" alt="LikoKiko" />
 </p>

-<h4 align="center">Hi 👋, I'm Liko!</h4>
-<h4 align="center">I've been incredibly passionate about both application development and application security since I was 8 years old.</h4>
-<h4 align="center">I have been working in this field for more than 5+ years and, currently, Software development and penetration testing are two topics that really interest me.
-In addition, I work on developing applications and cybersecurity.</h4>

-<h4 align="center">🎮 I Love to explore new things and make applications every day as a hobby and enjoy life. 😁 😉</h4>

-- 🎯 I would like to make my own company one day :)
+👋 Hey there!
+I'm Liko, a passionate developer and security enthusiast since the age of 8.

+🎯 My ultimate goal?
+To turn my dreams into reality and build my own company someday.

-- ⚡ Currently resting for the next 2 weeks 😴
+⚡ Currently taking a (well-deserved) break for the next 2 weeks ❗

-- 🏆 I'm a student at school right now.
-I enjoy learning new things and expanding my knowledge on different subjects. 📚
+🏆  With over 5+ years of experience in the world of software development, I thrive on learning new things and expanding my knowledge across various subjects (mostly developing applications and cybersecurity).

 <hr/>